Mass media in the United Kingdom: Internet

 The United Kingdom has been involved with the Internet throughout its origins and development.
-The telecommunications infrastructure in the United Kingdom provides Internet access to businesses and home users in various forms, including fibre, cable, DSL, wireless and mobile.
+The telecommunications infrastructure in the United Kingdom provides internet access to businesses and home users in various forms, including fibre, cable, DSL, wireless and mobile.

-The share of households with internet access in the United Kingdom grew from 9 percent in 1998 to 93 percent in 2019.
+The share of households with internet access in the United Kingdom grew from 9 per cent in 1998 to 93 per cent in 2019.
 Virtually all adults aged 16 to 44 years in the UK were recent internet users (99%) in 2019, compared with 47% of adults aged 75 years and over; in aggregate, the third-highest in Europe.
 Online shoppers in the UK spend more per household than consumers in any other country.
 Internet bandwidth per Internet user was the 7th highest in the world in 2016, and average and peak internet connection speeds were top-quartile in 2017.
 Internet use in the United Kingdom doubled in 2020.
 The United Kingdom's most visited websites include google.com, youtube.co.uk, facebook.com, bbc.co.uk, google.co.uk, and ebay.co.uk.

 Regulation

-Following the Leveson Inquiry the Press Recognition Panel (PRP) was set up under the Royal Charter on self-regulation of the press to judge whether press regulators meet the criteria recommended by the Leveson Inquiry for recognition under the Charter.
-By 2016 the UK had two new press regulatory bodies, the Independent Press Standards Organisation (IPSO), which regulates most national newspapers and many other media outlets, and IMPRESS, which regulates a much smaller number of outlets but is the only press regulator recognised by the PRP (since October 2016).

-Broadcast media (TV, radio, video on demand), telecommunications, and postal services are regulated by Ofcom.
-Ofcom has wide-ranging powers across the television, radio, telecoms and postal sectors.
+Broadcast media (TV, radio, video on demand, streaming), telecommunications, and postal services are regulated by the Office of Communications (Ofcom).
+Ofcom has wide-ranging powers across the television, streaming, radio, telecoms and postal sectors.
 It has a statutory duty to represent the interests of citizens and consumers by promoting competition and protecting the public from harmful or offensive material.
 Some of the main areas Ofcom presides over are licensing, research, codes and policies, complaints, competition and protecting radio.
-The regulator was initially established by the Office of Communications Act 2002 and received its full authority from the Communications Act 2003.
-Ofcom also oversees the use of social media and devices in the United Kingdom.
-BBC reports that Ofcom analyzes media use of the youth (ages 3 to 15 years old) to gather information of how the United Kingdom utilizes their media.
+Ofcom also oversees the use of social media and devices and analyses media use of the youth (ages 3 to 15 years old), to gather information of how the United Kingdom utilises its media.

+Following the Leveson Inquiry the Press Recognition Panel (PRP) was set up under the Royal Charter on self-regulation of the press to judge whether press regulators meet the criteria recommended by the Leveson Inquiry for recognition under the Charter.
+By 2016 the UK had two new press regulatory bodies, the Independent Press Standards Organisation (IPSO), which regulates most national newspapers and many other media outlets, and IMPRESS, which regulates a much smaller number of outlets but is the only press regulator recognised by the PRP since October 2016.